vblidh/swapi-wrapper/README.md

 - Implement unit tests using Jest
 - Implement the above requirements on a "per user" basis
-  - Finding a way to query the API as different users
+  - Find a simple way to query the API as different users that doesn't require the user to sign up
   - Finding a way to identify these users, keeping track of which user has queried which data, etc.

 ---